amandasaurus/django-sql-inspector/README.md

 However, rather than subclassing ``django.core.management.base.BaseCommand``, you must subclass ``sql_inspector.MeasureSQLCommand``, and rather than using ``handle`` as the entry point, you must use ``inner_handle``.

+An instance of [Django's Test Client](https://docs.djangoproject.com/en/dev/topics/testing/overview/#module-django.test.client) (i.e. simple web browser) will be created and is available as ``self.client``.

+## Example

 A simple example might look like this:

     from sql_inspector import MeasureSQLCommand